best-shot/best-shot/packages/preset-env/readme.md

 [![license][license-badge]][github-url]
 ![node][node-badge]

-The package will select the configuration file from `process.cwd()` according to the following priority.
+The package will find the configuration from `process.cwd()` according to the following priority:

 - ./best-shot/env.toml
 - ./best-shot/env.yaml